boostorg/parameter/doc/reference.rst

 __ ../../../../boost/parameter/preprocessor.hpp

+Generates a function that can take in named arguments.

 :Example usage:
 The return type of each of the following function templates falls under a different value category.